soed2020-teamorange/ch.bfh.bti7081.s2020.orange/.github/ISSUE_TEMPLATE/user-story-template.md

 ---

 # User story
-As a ..., I want to ..., so I can ...
+Als ..., will ich ..., so dass ich ...

 *Ideally, this is in the issue title, but if not, you can put it here.
 If so, delete this section.*

-# Acceptance criteria
+# Akzeptanzkriterien

 - [ ] This is something that can be verified to show that this user story is satisfied.